badlydrawnrob/python-playground/building-with-fast-api/README.md

 Limit Ai to give a fun example of the code (block), with a view to create cards later, as well as clarifying things as a study partner.
 My general process is: read, make notes (per chapter), condense notes, generate flashcards, files and programs.
 Creating a small series of books could come later.

-"Give me a fun example for scaffolded learning on ____" "Give it to me as [draw!, missing, simple] data"
+- "Give me a fun example for scaffolded learning on ____"

-It's safe to say I'm not comfortable with backend and servers, so I want my experience and pleasant and simple as possible.
-SQLite is reasonable simple to use.
+- "Give it to me as [draw!, missing, simple] data"

 ## Chapters